 In the last decade or so, marketing budgets have remained consistent with small increases year-over-year.
 Marketing spend is expected to increase over previous years as well in 2019 and 2020.
-Interestingly enough, as marketing spend experiences steady increase every year, the marketing budgets remain fairly consistent as a percent of firm budget.
+Interestingly enough, as marketing spend experiences a steady increase every year, the marketing budgets remain fairly consistent as a percent of the firm budget.

 Though, marketing spend tends to fluctuate when accounted as a percentage of company revenue, hovering around 6.5% to 8.5%.
 To what extent, percentage-wise, companies allocate marketing budget (considering firm budget and company revenues) vastly depends on what kind of business they are.
 The following table illustrates the differences in marketing spend for different types of businesses.